Ken Olsen: Background

 Kenneth Harry Olsen was born in Bridgeport, Connecticut and grew up in the neighboring town of Stratford, Connecticut.
 His father's parents came from Norway and his mother's parents from Sweden.
 Olsen began his career working summers in a machine shop.
 Fixing radios in his basement gave him the reputation of a neighborhood inventor.

 After serving in the United States Navy between 1944 and 1946, Olsen attended the Massachusetts Institute of Technology, where he earned both a BS (1950) and an MS (1952) degree in electrical engineering.

 Career

 Pre-DEC

 During his studies at MIT, the Office of Naval Research of the United States Department of the Navy recruited Olsen to help build a computerized flight simulator.
-Also while at MIT he directed the building of the first transistorized research computer.
+Also while at MIT, he directed the building of the first transistorized research computer, the TX-0.
 Olsen was an engineer who had been working at MIT Lincoln Laboratory on the TX-2 project.

 Olsen's most important connection to Project Whirlwind was his work on the Memory Test Computer (MTC), described as "a special purpose computer built to test core memory for the Whirlwind."
 Unlike the 18-bit TX-0, which was "designed to be a predecessor for a larger 36 bit machine, the TX-2," Whirlwind and the MTC used 16 bits.